 1. Dig the Hole

 The first step is to dig the hole for your new well.
 A good depth for a dry well is at least 5 feet.
-By digging deeper you will be able to drain more water and won’t have to worry about a frozen well in the winter.
+By digging deeper, you can drain more water without worrying about a frozen well in the winter.

 2. Add the Basin to the bottom

-Once you have dug to the bottom of the well place the basin securely at the bottom.
-Make sure it is placed as level as possible so you don’t have to dig up the well in a few years.
+Once you dig to the bottom of the well, place the basin securely at the bottom, and ensure it is recognized as levelly as possible so you don’t have to dig up the well in a few years.
 At the bottom of the basin should be a final drain tile for any water that makes it to the bottom of the gravel.

 3. Lay Gravel, Fabric and Containing Wire